Cybersecurity, IT compliance and risk

 Information Security Operations and Architecture

-This team will use formal frameworks that provides a structure to ensure TU Dublin’s IT investment supports our business needs and enables the University to achieve its goals.
+This team uses formal frameworks that provide a structure to ensure TU Dublin’s IT investment supports our business needs and enables the University to achieve its goals.